Unification council of the Eastern Orthodox churches of Ukraine: Election of Metropolitan Epiphanius

 After the council, Filaret became the "honorary patriarch" of the Orthodox Church of Ukraine and will serve in the St Volodymyr's Cathedral.
-On 16 December 2018, during a mass in which he came wearing the headgear of a patriarch, during his sermon, Filaret declared he was still patriarch: "The Patriarch remains for life and, together with the Primate, governs the Ukrainian Orthodox Church".
-After the mass, he was acclaimed by the hierarchs of the church as "great vladyka and father Filaret, the holiest patriarch of Kyiv and all Ukraine-Rus and sacred archimandrite of the Holy Dormition Kyiv-Pechersk Lavra".
+On 16 December 2018, during a liturgy in which he came wearing the headgear of a patriarch, during his sermon, Filaret declared he was still patriarch: "The Patriarch remains for life and, together with the Primate, governs the Ukrainian Orthodox Church".
+After the liturgy, he was acclaimed by the hierarchs of the church as "great vladyka and father Filaret, the holiest patriarch of Kyiv and all Ukraine-Rus and sacred archimandrite of the Holy Dormition Kyiv-Pechersk Lavra".
 On 22 December 2018, Filaret declared that if he had run for the role of primate of the OCU, Ukraine would never have got a tomos.
 On 20 January 2019, Filaret declared concerning Epiphany: "I supported him and fought for his candidacy, because among all the young bishops I see him as the most worthy to be the primate of the Ukrainian Orthodox Church."

 Concerning his election, Metropolitan Epiphanius later declared: "I always relied on the will of God.
 In 2013, I introduced my candidacy to the post of patriarchal governor, and the Bishops' synod appointed me.
 In the event of the death of the patriarch, the governor became a locum tenens.
 On his shoulder was the responsibility of the church and the election of a new primate.
 Since that time, among the bishops and the clergy, the idea that I can be a candidate for the head of the Local Church was confirmed.
 I did not want this.
 There are many older hierarchs who have more experience.
 But so, the Lord blessed me to choose my candidacy.
 For me it's a heavy cross.
 But we live in historical time."